Volunteers are special people and we want to ensure you are well-prepared.

 Our Patient and Family Support care volunteers attend a comprehensive, 30-hour training, which includes 20 hours of classroom time and 10 hours of self-paced online training.
 Below are scheduled dates for the Winter/Spring classroom days.
 All trainings follow the same agenda.
 An applicant can train at any site:

-Marin County Spring Training (at our Larkspur headquarters):
+Marin County Fall Training (at our Larkspur headquarters):

 San Francisco Fall Training (at our San Francisco office):